Numerical approximation of SDEs driven by fractional Brownian motion for all $H\in(0,1)$ using WIS integration: Discussion and Conclusion

 which can be checked using several results mentioned in \cite{Holden1996}.

 In conclusion, we have shown how to implement and proved convergence for all $H\in(0,1)$ for a numerical method for the SDE \eqref{eq: quasi-linear SDE} where the stochastic integral is understood in the WIS sense.
-However the proof of conjecture \eqref{eq:conjecture}, the extension to a system of WIS SDEs and to nonlinear noise terms are interesting future challenges.
+However the proof of conjecture \eqref{eq:conjecture}, the extension to a system of WIS SDEs and to non-linear noise terms are interesting future challenges.
+We have not discussed or examined numerically weak convergence and in particular what rate is observed.
+This would make an interesting follow up to this work.
+Although our analysis is restricted to one-dimension we believe it should be possible to extend to multi-dimensions.
+This work opens up the possibility to efficiently simulate SDEs for all values of $H$ and hence the ability to examine and simulate fBm models enabling their uptake.